kkkkk2017/kaixin/_posts/2023-06-23-Qualtrics_Tutorial.md

 ## Assigning Condition to the tasks
 Here I have two kinds of tasks randomly assigned to the participants.
 And I want two conditions evenly appear to each participant.
-To do this, we are going to use JavaScript and Qualtrics Embedded Data: https://www.qualtrics.com/support/survey-platform/survey-module/survey-flow/standard-elements/embedded-data/ .
+To do this, we are going to use JavaScript and [Qualtrics Embedded Data](https://www.qualtrics.com/support/survey-platform/survey-module/survey-flow/standard-elements/embedded-data/).

 ### Step 1: First, create two new Embedded Data and initiate them with values.
 Here I have three Embedded Data, '_currentCond_' which stores the condition for the current loop,